marwan475/Qemu-Beagle/README.md

 - the main diffrence is the memory map of the CPUs
   - begale bone black uses am335x
   - beagle board uses omap3
-  - we will have to change the config slightly when compiling the linux kernel for qemu vs actual board
+  - we will have to change the device tree blob when flashing the linux kernel for qemu vs actual board

 with this knowledge we know we wont be able to emulate the BBB perfectly but we can get close, as qemu is a great tool for development